olumidesan/scrabble/README.md

 ### Extra Features
 - Time to play: Game host can configure a time within which each player must play before the turn is automatically skipped.
 - Push to Talk: Allows players talk to each other via PTT audio.
-Only works over HTTPS due to security policies.
+Only works over HTTPS or `localhost` due to security policies.
 - 3-Try-Validation: Each player has at most three tries to play a valid word (since challenging plays isn't possible), before which the turn is automatically skipped.
 - Game Logs: See history of in-game plays.